meltano/meltano/docs/src/_guide/mappers.md

 Meltano gives you the flexibility to alter data passing through your EL pipelines to do precisely what you need for your use case.
 Although commonly users want to replicate their data in the most raw format, using [ELT vs ETL](https://meltano.com/blog/the-benefits-of-elt-vs-etl-what-you-need-to-know/
 ), there are many use cases that require minor alterations to data on the fly.
-This is where mappers, or also referred to as inline stream maps, shine!
+This is where mappers, also referred to as inline stream maps, shine!

 # Features